Am I entitled to DLA?

 Some Reach children are awarded Disability Living Allowance (DLA), while other families choose not to apply.
-Many Reach children are turned down on the first application and we can help with information at the start or part way through this benefits application process, please give us a call or drop us an email.
+Many Reach children are turned down on the first application and we can help with information at the start or part way through this benefits application process, please give us a call or contact us here.

 Benefits and Tax Credits for Reach Children and Adults